metal/metal.js/README.md

 Another option is to previously build the ES6 files to ES5 equivalents.
 Again, there are lots of ways to do this, and lots of formats to build to.
 Metal.js provides a few tasks as build options that can be used out of the box.

 #### `gulp build:globals`
 Builds ES6 code to ES5, bundling all modules into a single file and publishing each to a global variable.
-The following options can be passed to the metaljs function for customizing this task:
+The following options can be passed to the metal function for customizing this task:
 * `buildDest` The directory where the final bundle file should be placed.
 Default: **build**.
 * `bundleFileName` The name of the final bundle file.
 Default: **metal.js**.
 * `buildSrc` The glob expression that defines which files should be built.
 Default: **src/\*\*/\*.js**.